 23 Money Questions to Ask If You’re Seriously Dating

 Time to crank it up a notch!
-At this point, you’ve worn sweatpants in front of them, they’ve told you when there’s broccoli in your teeth, and they’ve gained a seal of approval from your bestie.
+At this point, things are starting to qualify as long term; you’ve worn sweatpants in front of them, they’ve told you when there’s broccoli in your teeth, and they’ve gained a seal of approval from your bestie.
 Time for some fun and tough money conversations!
 This is when you start getting into the good stuff—disclosing debt, held beliefs, money scaries.
 You might not be comfortable yet with all these questions, and that’s ok.
 Pick and choose which ones fit your relationship at this stage.
 We cover it ALL here.

 - Did your family talk about money growing up?